capacitor-community/generic-oauth2/README.md

 ## Supported flows

-### Implicit flow
+### Implicit flow (response type: token)

 Status: **ok**

-### Authorization code flow + PKCE
+### Code flow + PKCE (response type: code)

 Status: **ok**

-Please be aware that some providers (OneDrive, Auth0) allow Code Flow + PKCE only for native apps.
+Please be aware that some providers (OneDrive, Auth0) allow **Code Flow + PKCE** only for native apps.
 Web apps have to use implicit flow.

 ### Important
-For security reasons this plugin does not support the authorization code flow without PKCE.
+For security reasons this plugin does/will not support Code Flow without PKCE.

 That would include storing your **client secret** in client code which is highly insecure and not recommended.
 That flow should only be used on the backend (server).